EEgunn/Data_Course_GUNN/README.md

 What does the -m after git commit mean?
 I can't believe humans have figured all this stuff out.
 I have all the steps memorized but we'll see if I remember when I come back.
+Last change and then I'm going to turn in this assignment, eat, then look up what other changes I can make